 I woke up at 8am to have an early breakfast.
 Breakfast was included with my stay.
-They served huge rounds of whole wheat bread with butter and jam, orange juice, and tea or coffee.
+They served whole wheat bread with butter and jam, orange juice, and tea or coffee.
 They had a sign board that said they also served different types of scrambled eggs for an extra cost.
 I thought that wasn’t part of my breakfast package so I ordered scrambled eggs with cheese for 4 soles and paid the girl who was taking orders.
 It turned out that the sign was for the tour group who were also there and that eggs were included with the free breakfast.

 After breakfast, I got ready and went out of the hostel.
 The sun was out and the temperature was warmer.
 I asked around for the collectivo to Urubamba.
 It was just outside the main market.
 I was more confident in taking the collectivo because I know we passed Urubamba on the way from Cusco to Ollantaytambo.
-The collectivo to Urubamba from Ollantaytambo cost only 1.50 soles and it took about a half hour.
+The collectivo to Urubamba from Ollantaytambo cost only 1.50 soles and it took about half an hour.

 When I got there, my next step was to look for the bus to Cusco and get off at the drop-off point in Maras.
 But as I was asking around, a cab driver who only spoke Spanish offered me a deal.
 The deal was to take me to Salinas de Maras, stay there for 40 minutes, then to Moray, again for 40 minutes, then back to Urubamba for 60 soles.
 I thought it was a bit expensive because David said the taxi from Maras should only be around 30-40 soles.
 I negotiated but he wouldn’t budge.
 60 soles was about CAD$24 so it was still reasonable.
 So I took his offer.
-When I got in the cab, the driver introduced himself as Jesus.
+When I got in the cab, the driver introduced himself as Hesus.

 We first headed to Salinas de Maras or the salt pans of Maras.
 We passed the Sacred Valley again.
 Along the way, we stopped at a view point where I took photos of the Sacred Valley below.
 There were vendors selling souvenirs.
 We also passed through several plantation fields that were really nice.
 I also saw various farm animals like cows and sheep grazing in the fields.